Customer Success | Taylor Porter

 With all the similarities, there are no two firms that are alike with regards to technology needs.
 To make a decision on DRaaS, firms must look at what they are currently doing and ask, “Is it really working?”
 They need to look at the costs of ownership and the resources to keep it operational and tested.
 Most importantly, they need to ask themselves the hard question, “In a time of disaster, will there be someone here that can get us back up and running?”
 You can have the best people in place, but how good is the solution if they are not around to click the failover button?

 Jeff Ton is Senior Vice President of Product Development & Strategic Alliances at InterVision, where he is responsible for driving the company’s product strategy and vision.
-Jeff focuses on the evolving IT landscape and the changing needs of customers, ensuring InterVision’s products and services meet client’s needs and drives value in their organizations now and in the future.
+Jeff focuses on the evolving IT landscape and the changing needs of customers, ensuring InterVision’s products and services meet customer’s needs and drives value in their organizations now and in the future.
 Ton has over 30 years of experience in business and information technology and previously served as CIO for Goodwill Industries of Central Indiana and Lauth Property Group.

 Damian Burdette is the Director of Information Technology at Taylor Porter.